 Choose a green from the Colour palette.
 To tidy the edges, use the Brush tool (press B) to paint over your Layer Mask to reveal detail beneath.
 Press D to change the default foreground/background colour to white/black, press X to set foreground colour to black, then paint round the edges of the hair if needed.
 Click X to toggle between a white/black brush if you need to paint the green background back in.

 To turn the hair bright yellow, first grab the Magnetic Lasso tool.
 Start at the bottom-left of the hair and draw carefully around the outside edge.
-Use your imagination when it comes to the inside strands and fringe!
-Keep drawing until you reach your start point, and click when two small circles appear to complete the selection.
+Use your creative judgement when it comes to the inside strands and fringe!
+Keep drawing until you reach your start point again, and click when two small circles appear to complete the selection.
 Again create a Solid Colour Adjustment Layer, pick a yellow, and click OK.